Best Hoka Shoes For Plantar Fasciitis: Podiatrist Recommended

 Wide Toe Box: The roomy toe box reduces pressure on the forefoot, minimizing pain for plantar fasciitis sufferers.

-Break-in Period: The shoes felt comfortable right out of the box, no extended break-in period required.
+Break-in Period: The shoes felt comfortable right out of the box, no extended break-in period was required.

 Durability: After a few months of use, the shoe still maintains its cushioning and support, but long-term durability remains to be seen.